bbukaty/VG-relations/README.md

 ```

 # Installation
 Clone or download the repository.
-From the main directory run `scripts/setup.sh`.
-This downloads the data and runs a python script to process it.
-It's simple enough that Python 2 and 3 should both work.
 Open `explorer.html` in your web browser of choice (I used Chrome).

+If you're curious about how I processed the [Visual Genome Relationship Data](https://visualgenome.org/static/data/dataset/relationships.json.zip), check out `scripts/count_relations.py`.

 # Navigation
 Type an item into the search bar and hit submit to see relations in which the item was the subject.